Experiences in mixing and mastering Black Metal and Death Metal and basically any genre.

 So, what does this mean practically?

-Group mix insert and tube mastering EQ:
+Analog outboards (group/main mix inserts and tube mastering EQ)

-Another very useful stereo compressor RNC1773
+Another very useful stereo compressor we have is RNC1773

 Other cool outboards: